 Because of its location on Norway’s southwestern coast amid mountains and fjords, Bergen is an excellent place to set off on fjord tours.

 One of the most popular activities in Bergen, are fjord tours.
 And one of the best is the “Norway in a Nutshell” tour that takes you on a cruise on the Nærøyfjord followed by a ride on the world-famous Flåm Railway.

 You depart from the railway station in Bergen and then connect with a bus that brings you to the ferry that sails up the fjord to Flam, a small village at the lower end of the Flam Railway.

 You then take the train on an incredible 13-mile ride up the mountains through some of the wildest and most magnificent mountain scenery Norway.
 At the end you connect with the train back to Bergen or, as I did, the express to Oslo, a beautiful ride across the highest-altitude railway in Northern Europe.

 It was a great trip, that may sound complicated, but it isn’t.
 It runs like clockwork.
 This should be it if you take only one fjord tour from Bergen.
 The trip takes about 10 hours; cost is approximately $212 and is well worth it.
 The tour runs all year long.

 Restaurants in Bergen

 There are hundreds of restaurants in Bergen ranging from relatively reasonable to expensive.
 Among the latter is the 400-year-old Altona wine bar and restaurant in the Augustine Hotel, my lodging while in Bergen, Norway.
 It has more than 1,000 different wines, and since it has no wine list, the staff does its best to match you with the one you’ll enjoy.
 I dined there my first night in Bergen, and both the dinner and wines by the glass were excellent.

 Another excellent and comfortable restaurant in Bergen is Bryggeloftet & Stuene (Bryggen 11, Bergen, near the harbor), which serves traditional Norwegian cuisine, including fish and meats.
-It’s quite moderately priced with delicious meals.
-It’s location is good; try to get a seat by a window.
+It’s prices are moderate, the meals delicious, and its location good.
+Try to get a seat by a window.